Wildcrafting wild plants has been revered in many traditions and cultures as a time of ceremony and sacred presence with the natural world.

 Learning how to identify and harvest definitely takes practice and a skill.
 You need to spend time getting to know what is what.

 A wild edible plant guide is a must when you first begin the art of wildcrafting.

-I love to teach others about wild foods, especially wild edible greens, and how relatively easy it is to come home with a big bag of miners lettuce or a bunch of nettle leaf ready to put into the juicer and make a wild super juice.
+We love to teach others about wild food, especially wild edible greens, and how relatively easy it is to come home with a big bag of miners lettuce or a bunch of nettle leaf ready to put into the juicer and make a wild super juice.

 Over time, as you gather your food, medicine and flowery friends, you will notice that when you relax and open, magical things start to happen.